rutherford-nj/www.rutherfordboronj.com/disaster-information/index.md

 layout: page
 title: 'Ida Disaster Assistance'
 ---

+FEMA is dispatching mobile assistance units to Bergen County to answer questions and help residents complete disaster relief applications in-person.

+**FEMA units will be stationed at Memorial Field on Monday, September 13 from 9am-6pm.**

 [**disasterassistance.gov**](https://www.disasterassistance.gov/get-assistance/address-lookup?isMap=false&address=07070):

 If your address is not currently in a declared area, you may still be able to apply online now.